Head covering for Christian women: Early church

 Clement of Alexandria urges women to be "entirely covered" in worship, calls veiling "becoming" for prayer, and warns against conspicuous veils (e.g., purple) or uncovering that invites the gaze (Paedagogus III).

 Bethlehem

-In Bethlehem, Jerome’s ascetic counsel links female with plain, enveloping dress and restrained deportment: in his letter to Eustochium he urges continuous modesty in public and private (e.g., staying indoors unless necessary, avoiding conspicuous attire, and practicing downcast bearing), and in his later exhortation to Demetrias he prefers simple, concealing garments over fine linen and showy dress.
+In Bethlehem, Jerome told women to dress plainly and modestly.
+In his letter to Eustochium, he urged women to avoid showy clothing, stay indoors unless they needed to go out, and carry themselves with a restrained, humble manner.
+He would go on in his later exhortation to Demetrias he prefers simple, concealing garments over fine linen and showy dress.